fledge-iot/fledge-south-person-detection/README.rst

         Default is set to stream.

 Streaming URL:
-        The URL of the network stream, if stream is to be used.
+        The URL of the RTSP stream, if stream is to be used.
+Only RTSP streams are supported for now.

 Open CV Backend:
         The backend required by Open CV to process the stream, if stream is to be used.